10 Reasons To Take A First Time Cruise

 Being a camp out kind of family, anything that mentioned formal dress has been a turnoff.
-I am retired now and 14 days with 3 formal nights sounded okay and there are some pleasant surprises with that, which I will discuss below.
+Retired now, and more relaxed, 14 days with a mere 3 formal nights sounded okay and there are some pleasant surprises with that, which are discussed below.

-To start with, the embarking process was easy as eating pie.
-The Princess Cruises website gets you ready for that.
+To start with, the embarking process was easy as eating pizza.
+The cruise website gets you ready for that.
 If you confirm your passport and answer a few questions at "Advanced Guest Registration", you will find that all you have to do is walk on board.
-A brief wait at the San Pedro cruise line terminal is all that we went through.
+A brief wait at the San Pedro,CA cruise line terminal is all that we went through.

-As we stepped on board the Coral Princess ship we got our first professional picture taken.
-One of about two dozen.
-We received a map of the ship and we embarked onto a carefree vacation with no worries.
-There was a tinge of excitement because this was totally new for us.
+As we stepped on board we got our first professional picture taken.
+One of about a dozen.
+We received a map of the ship and we embarked on a carefree vacation with no worries.
+There was a tinge of excitement because this was totally new.

-90% of the passengers are retired like you and are ready to start a conversation with smiles behind the words.
+Many of the passengers are retired and are ready to start a conversation with a smile.

-99% of the servers and cruise employees have the same attitude.
+99% of the servers and cruise employees have the same attitude: friendly and willing to serve.
 You are embarking onto a carefree time zone.

 The people that will be taking care of you are from more than a dozen countries, I am sure.
 Each will have a name tag with their first name and country of origin.